Markets Are Already Volatile. A Long Shutdown Could Make It Worse.

 Moreover, much of the suspended federal spending would likely be shifted into the new year, if recent precedent holds.
 Congress in the past has voted to give furloughed workers back pay once funding is restored, though this isn't guaranteed.
 Essential workers who remain on the job will eventually get paid, but not until the shutdown ends.

-The danger, analysts said, lies in the prospect of a prolonged stalemate, coming at a time when investors and businesses are already jittery over multiple factors, including U.S.-China trade tensions, rising U.S. interest rates and slowing global economic growth.
+The danger, analysts said, lies in the prospect of a prolonged stalemate, coming at a time when investors and businesses are already jittery over multiple factors, including U.S.-China trade tensions, rising U.S. interest rates, the decline in stock prices and slowing global economic growth.

 S&P estimates this shutdown -- the third this year -- could shave $1.2 billion off U.S. gross domestic product for each full workweek it continues, a relatively small hit in a roughly $20 trillion economy.